 This means planning ahead, and for many, that can be a struggle.
 No one wants to admit that when you get older, you can find yourself losing certain abilities, but in order to make sure that your wishes are known, you need a plan in place.

-This requires the assistance of an elder law attorney who focuses on estate planning and making sure that in the case of any type of emergency, your wishes are known.
+This requires the assistance of an estate planning attorney who focuses on estate planning and making sure that in the case of any type of emergency, your wishes are known.
 They can assist you in coming up with a feasible plan that protects your life’s work, while providing a method to pay for necessities like long-term care.

 Having a plan in place does not end with establishing a will or trust.
 It requires giving someone the authority to make medical and financial decisions on your behalf, if you become incapacitated.
 It requires a Power of Attorney.